json-schema-org/json-schema-spec/specs/jsonschema-validation.md

 correctly utilize certain values.
 The `format` annotation keyword is defined to allow schema authors to convey semantic information for a fixed subset of values which are accurately described by authoritative resources, be they RFCs or other external specifications.
+Format values defined externally to this document SHOULD also be based on such authoritative resources in order to foster interoperability.

-The value of this keyword is called a format attribute.
-It MUST be a string.
-A format attribute can generally only validate a given set of instance types.
-If the type of the instance to validate is not in this set, validation for this format attribute and instance SHOULD succeed.
-All format attributes defined in this section apply to strings, but a format attribute can be specified to apply to any instance types defined in the data model defined in the [core JSON Schema.](#json-schema)[^1]
+The value of this keyword MUST be a string.
+While this keyword can validate any type, each distinct value will generally only validate a given set of instance types.
+If the type of the instance to validate is not in this set, validation for this keyword SHOULD succeed.
+All format values defined in this section apply to strings, but a format value can be specified to apply to any instance types defined in the data model defined in the [core JSON Schema](#json-schema)[^1].

 [^1]: Note that the `type` keyword in this specification defines an "integer" type which is not part of the data model.
 Therefore a format attribute can be limited to numbers, but not specifically to integers.
-However, a numeric format can be used alongside the `type` keyword with a value of "integer", or could be explicitly defined to always pass if the number is not an integer, which produces essentially the same behavior as only applying to integers.
+However, a numeric format can be used alongside the `type` keyword with a value of "integer", or it could be explicitly defined to always pass if the number is not an integer, which produces essentially the same behavior as only applying to integers.

-Implementing support for `format` as an annotation is REQUIRED (if the implementation supports annotation collection).
+Implementations SHOULD provide assertion behavior for the format values defined by this document[^2] and MUST refuse to process any schema which contains an unsupported format value.

-Implementing support for `format` as an assertion is OPTIONAL.
-Implementations which choose to support assertion behavior:
+[^2]: Assertion behavior is called out very explicitly because it is a departure from previous iterations of this specification.
+Previously, `format` was an annotation-only keyword by default and implementations that supported assertion were required to offer some configuration that allowed users to explicitly enable assertion.
+Assertion is now a requirement in order to meet user expectations.
+See [json-schema-org/json-schema-spec #1520](https://github.com/json-schema-org/json-schema-spec/issues/1520) for more.

-- MUST still collect the keyword's value as an annotation (if the implementation supports annotation collection),
+In addition to the assertion behavior, this keyword also produces its value as an annotation.

-- MUST provide a configuration option to enable assertion behavior, defaulting to annotation-only behavior
+Implementations:

-- SHOULD provide an implementation-specific best effort validation for each format attribute defined below;[^3]
+- SHOULD provide an implementation-specific best effort validation for each format attribute defined in this document;[^3]
-- MAY choose to implement validation of any or all format attributes as a no-op by always producing a validation result of true;[^4]
+- MAY support format values not defined in this document, but such support MUST be configurable and disabled by default;
-- SHOULD use a common parsing library for each format, or a well-known regular expression;
+- SHOULD use a common parsing library or a well-known regular expression for each format;
 - SHOULD clearly document how and to what degree each format attribute is validated.